abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/09-Create a VM with a Template.md

 # Lab 09 - Create a VM with a Template

-### Estimated timing: 15 minutes
+### Estimated Timing: 15 minutes

-## Lab overview
+## Lab Overview

 In this walkthrough, we will deploy a virtual machine with a QuickStart template and examine monitoring capabilities.

-## Lab objectives
+## Lab Objectives

 In this lab, You will be able to complete the following tasks:

-+ Task 1: Explore the gallery and locate a template
++ Task 1: Explore the Gallery and Locate a Template
-+ Task 2: Verify and monitor your virtual machine deployment
++ Task 2: Verify and Monitor your Virtual Machine Deployment

-## Architecture diagram
+## Architecture Diagram

 ![](../images/az900lab09.PNG)

-### Task 1: Explore the gallery and locate a template
+### Task 1: Explore the Gallery and Locate a Template

 In this task, we will browse the Azure QuickStart gallery and deploy a template that creates a virtual machine.